fyohannes/Data_Elections/AirWar.md

 ![Advertisements 2020 Election](social_media.png)

-The graph above uses data from https://mediaproject.wesleyan.edu/releases-100120/#data and shows the leading advertisements teams in the number of ads.
+The graph above uses [data](https://mediaproject.wesleyan.edu/releases-100120/#data) and shows the leading advertisements teams in the number of ads.
 There is a mix of third party establishments, supporters of a particular candidate, and even a running candidate leading the way in advertisements.
 The top team teams include the Public Opinion Group and Keep Trump in Office Party.
 Something to note in this graphic is the "Vote by Mail 2020" page team.
 This definitely highlights some of the complexities that COVID-19 had introduced into this upcoming election.
 There is a large push to vote by mail this year; however, this issue has been very politicized, thus I wonder if the "Vote by Mail 2020" page team is endorsing/ supporting Biden, a proponent of voting by mail.